Heath-Lester/cookit/README.md

 # Cookit!

-Cookit! is a single page application that allows user to save andreference recipes from a database and 3rd party websites.Cut out the fluff by extracting a recipe you like and savingit to your user database.
-A user can also select a set ofrecipes and build a grocery list for a dinner of their choice
+Cookit! is a single page application that allows user to save and reference recipes from a database and 3rd party websites.
+This application allows users to cut out the fluff by extracting only the information you need.

-## Installations

 The following instructions will get you a copy of the project up and running on your local machine for demonstration and testing purposes.